Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_enable_shortcode_transients', $bool )`
 Filters the boolean return value of the `fictioneer_enable_shortcode_transients()` function.
-By default, this depends on the `FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION` constant being greater than -1 and the `fictioneer_caching_active()` function returning false.
+By default, this depends on the `FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION` constant being greater than -1.
 Because the Transients would interfere with caching.
 If you exclude a page from caching, it might make sense to turn them on for that page.

 **Parameter:**
 * $bool (boolean) – Whether the Transients are enabled or not by default.